How to :: Lead a good Kick Off¶

 This exercise will be useful as well for your presentation of the app to personalize your speech!

 Data and Updating¶

 - What are their data sources?

-- At which frequency want they update data ?
+- At which frequency do they want to update their data?

 - Identify your data contacts to plan the Data Kick off